eolesinski/poliscipy/docs/merging-data.md

 ## Handling Abstaining States

-During the reconstruction period there were some Southern states that were part of the United States, but did not have any electoral college votes.
-These states are often shown with zero electoral college votes.
-To represent this on a map using PoliSciPy, you can create a separate category in the colormap to represent these states.
-Despite having no electoral votes, you can still include this additional category in the `winning_party` column when merging in the data.
-This will plot the color over the respective state without counting any of their votes in the final results.
-For more detail on how to plot electoral college maps from the Reconstruction period, see [Example 3: Plotting Reconstruction Elections](https://eolesinski.github.io/poliscipy/example-3.html).
+During the Reconstruction period, some Southern states were part of the United States but did not cast any electoral college votes.
+To represent these states on a map using PoliSciPy, you can create a separate category in the colormap.
+Even though these states have no electoral votes, including this category in the `winning_party` column when merging your data will still plot the color over the state without counting any votes in the final results.
+For more detail on plotting electoral college maps from the Reconstruction period, see [Example 3: Plotting Reconstruction Elections](https://eolesinski.github.io/poliscipy/example-3.html).

 ---